tasbeeha000/project-2-restaurant-website/README.md

 # project-2-restaurant-website
 <h1>Restaurant Website</h1>
   <p>Welcome to my Restaurant website project, your one-stop shop for delicious food!
 Its a visually appealing website with beautiful theme .
-It is reponsive suitable for all kind device integrated with Email subcribe service</p>
+It is highly reponsive suitable for all kind device integrated with Email subcribe service</p>

   <h2>Features</h2>
   <ol>